 The default complaint about AI‑assisted design is that it produces generic, vibe‑coded, Tailwind‑flavoured slop.
 That’s true — if you ask for one shot and accept it.

-This page collects seven radically different one-page portfolio designs for the same subject.
-They were made in a single working session by asking an AI to produce genuinely original, non‑conventional work — and refusing every answer that read as derivative.
+This page collects nineteen radically different one-page portfolio designs for the same subject.
+They were made by asking AI tools to produce genuinely original, non‑conventional work — and refusing every answer that read as derivative.

 Each one is hand‑set in a single HTML file.
 No frameworks, no component libraries, no design system.
 Just CSS, SVG, vanilla JavaScript, and a real opinion behind every typographic choice.